 Instead of performing in ballrooms and concert halls the trio’s first concert was held at the Leederville Town Hall and the free tickets were – unsurprisingly – gone within days.
-Their next concert, featuring Mozart’s Divertimento for string trio and Kodaly’s Duo for cello and violin, is at the Subiaco Arts Centre
+Their next concert, featuring Mozart’s Divertimento for string trio and Kodaly’s Duo for cello and violin, is at the Subiaco Arts Centre on Sunday.

 Blades originally hails from South Australia where she studied violin at the Adelaide Elder Conservatorium and the University of Tasmania Conservatorium.
 She followed her sister Mary-Anne Blades (associate principal flute) to WASO in 2006 following stints with the Australian Chamber Orchestra, Sydney Symphony and ten years as associate concertmaster with the Adelaide Symphony.